EasyDynamics/easydynamics.github.io/README.md

 This project is a Jekyll site that uses a [remote theme](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll) from [Just the Docs](https://pmarsceill.github.io/just-the-docs/), and is hosted on [GitHub Pages](https://pages.github.com/).
 The pages are primarily developed in Markdown and proceessed via [kramdown](https://kramdown.gettalong.org/).
 Customization to the themes and layouts are done with [SCSS](https://sass-lang.com/documentation/syntax#scss) and HTML.
 Most of the high level configuration can be found in [`_config.yml`](_config.yml) and is a mix of configuration from Jekyll and Just the Docs.
 To learn more about how to create and organize content refer to [Jekyll Docs](https://jekyllrb.com/docs/pages/).
 To customize the layout and theme, refer to the appropriate section under [Just the Docs - Customization](https://pmarsceill.github.io/just-the-docs/docs/customization/).

 ## Testing Locally
-Test the site locally by the following command:
+Test the site locally by running the following command:
 ```
 $ bundle exec jekyll serve --watch
 ```